-This bakery style Chocolate Buttercream Frosting is extra rich, smooth, fluffy and perfect for frosting on top of cakes, cupcakes and cookies!
+This bakery-style Chocolate Buttercream Frosting is extra rich, smooth, fluffy, and perfect for frosting on top of cakes, cupcakes and cookies!
 Use it to frost my easy Chocolate Mayonnaise Cake for a simple yet decadent dessert.

 When it comes to classic buttercream frosting, it’s hard to choose between vanilla and chocolate.
 They are both such a perfect addition to everything from cupcakes to cakes!
 But I think if I HAD to choose, chocolate buttercream would be my pick.